bblacksmithh/CMPG-323-Project-2---37280287/README.md

 ## Info
 This Project is to create a RESTful Web API in Visual Studio using the ASP.NET CORE Framework mainly in C#.

+## How to use API:
+- Navigate to the following website: https://ecopowerlogistics37280287.azurewebsites.net/index.html
+- The following will then be displayed:

+- Here you can Read, Update, Create, and Delete Entries from Customers, Products, OrderDetails, and Orders.
+You have to log in first though.
+- To log in, you have to navigate to the Authentication sections and drop down the Login request.
+The 2 other requests are to register new Users/Admins.

+- Fill in the login form with a valid username & password.
+In this instance you can log in with username: Admin, password: Admin@123.

+- After successfully logging in, you will get a token that you have to copy.

+- Click on the authorize button at the top right.

+- Now you will need to type "Bearer" along with your token inside of the text box.

+- Once you are logged in, you will see a closed lock icon next to the endpoints, this means you ate successfully logged in, and you will have access to all the requests.

+- Select a request that you want to try and click on "Try it out".

+- After you have pressed executed on one of the requests, you will receive output accordingly.

 ## Reference List
 Reference list: